J. W. C. Fegan: Biography

-During this period, emigration to other parts of the British Empire was being encouraged, and in 1884, Fegan took ten boys—and then fifty more—to Canada in 1884.
+During this period, emigration to other parts of the British Empire was encouraged, and in 1884, Fegan took ten boys—and then fifty more—to Canada in 1884.
 A "distributing home" was given to him in Toronto, and from there annual parties of boys were sent to farms in various parts of the country.
 The boys were encouraged to repay the cost of their passage and outfits to make the same opportunity available for others, and many of them did so.
 By 1907, Canadian emigrants had sent more than $11,000 back to England, and their names were inscribed on copper plates at the English orphanages.

 After the expiration of the lease on the Greenwich property in 1900, Fegan decided to move the orphanage to the country and in a spirit of "divine recklessness" offered £4,500 for a building at Stony Stratford in Buckinghamshire worth ten times that amount.
 The mortgage holder readily agreed to sell if payment were made within two weeks, and Fegan duly raised the sum after meeting with his friends for nightly prayer.

 In 1913 Fegan vacated the Southwark Street property and opened another building at 62-64 Horseferry Road, which he called "The Red Lamp" because of the light left on at night to signal assistance given to anyone who needed shelter whatever the hour.
 To prepare boys for emigration to Canada, Fegan also established at Goudhurst in Kent a farm using Canadian farming methods and implements.
 By the 1920s the farm included a home for Fegan and his wife, which they called Blantyre Lodge after one of their earliest supporters Lord Blantyre.

 Fegan died at the Goudhurst farm on 9 December 1925.
 His wife continued his work until she was killed in an air raid on 7 October 1943.